A look at Sri Lanka’s troubled recent history marked by war | Federal News Network

 COLOMBO, Sri Lanka (AP) — A series of blasts in Sri Lanka on Easter Sunday, blamed on religious extremists, recalled the worst days of the country’s 26-year civil war.

-A look at a long and troubled history marked by ethnic and religious divides:
+A look at a troubled history marked by ethnic and religious divides:

 YEARS OF WAR